8 Documentation

 , can be really helpful to future users in understanding why some items may be missing data at certain time points.

-- If additional items are added to instruments at later time points, adding fields to your data dictionary, such as
+- If additional items are added to instruments at later points in a longitudinal collection, adding fields to your data dictionary, such as

 8.4.1.2 Creating a data dictionary from an existing data source

 Not all research study data will be gathered through original data collection methods.
 You may be capturing supplemental external data sources from organizations like school districts or state departments of education.
-If at all possible, start gathering information about your external data sources early on, during the documentation phase, and begin adding that information into your project data dictionary.
+If at all possible, start gathering information about your external data sources early on, during the planning and documentation phases, and begin adding that information into a data dictionary.
 Starting this process early will help you prepare for future data capture and cleaning processes.

 - If the data source is public, you may be able to easily find codebooks or data dictionaries for the data source.
 If not, download a sample of the data to learn what variables exist in the source and how they are formatted.

-- If the data source is non-public, request documentation ahead of time from your partner (see Section 12.3).
+- If the data source is non-public, request documentation ahead of time from the provider (see Section 12.3).

 However, it is possible that you may not be able to access this information until you acquire the actual data during the data capture phase.
 If documentation is provided along with the data, begin reviewing the data to ensure that the documentation matches what you see in the data.
 Integrate that information into your project data dictionary.